JochenFM/Milestone_2/README.md

 - "play a game which is safe to use in terms of content."
     - All content is safe to use and highly interesting, especially for older children and adults with an interest in science and gender.
 - "play a game that is sufficiently challenging without causing frustration due to too great a level of difficulty."
-    - The amount of cards and the race against the cloclk add difficulty to the game, whilst training memory and visual skills.
+    - The amount of cards and the race against the clock add difficulty to the game, whilst training memory and visual skills.
 - "play a game that teaches something about the world."
-    - Anybody who cares to read on (on prize.html) about these outstanding women will notice that they all have been mentors and inspirations to generations of statisticians - both male and emale - and are role models for us today.
+    - Anybody who cares to read on (on prize.html) about these outstanding women will notice that they all have been mentors and inspirations to generations of statisticians - both male and female - and are role models for us today.